Guy Woolfenden

 Biography

-In addition to being a horn player of considerable skill, he has conducted all the major British symphony orchestras and has given concerts in Canada, France and Germany.
+In addition to being a horn player of considerable skill, he conducted all the major British symphony orchestras and gave concerts in Canada, France and Germany.
 His composition credits include in excess of 150 scores for the RSC, many written for Wind Orchestra instrumentation and textures.
 Woolfenden's compositions for winds are performed all over the world, and many are recorded on CD.
-Woolfenden is also conductor of the Birmingham Conservatory Wind Orchestra.
-He currently resides near Banbury, Oxfordshire, with his wife Jane; he has three sons.
+Woolfenden was also conductor of the Birmingham Conservatory Wind Orchestra.

 Works for Winds